-The Council has 34 local councillors.
+Following the Local elections held in May 2022 the Council has 28 local councillors.
 The current political structure of the council is:

-- 19 Conservatives
+- 10 Conservatives

-- 14 Liberal Democrats
+- 16 Liberal Democrats

-- 1 Labour
+- 2 Labour

 Full Council meets every two months to review strategic issues and decisions affecting the entire Council.
 The Council is supported by a series of Boards and Committees that allow councillors to review issues and make decisions in areas of particular detail.
-To improve the Council's democratic accountability two new boards were established namely a Climate Change Board and a Housing Board.
 These Committees are:

-- The Policy and Organisation Board covering all issues of Council wide policy and strategy as well as any key financial and procurement considerations; - The Community Board which covers issues associated with Council services regarding Waste, Leisure, Open Spaces and environmental issues; - The Housing Board which covers issues associated with the Council's housing stock, Housing Revenue Account (HRA) financial oversight and issues with General Fund Council Housing services including Homelessness and Private Sector Housing - The Economic Development Board which reviews particular opportunities for development and job creation across the Borough; - The Climate Change Board which formulates policies and initiatives in relation to Climate Change - The Regulatory Board which reviews proposed planning applications and issues within the Borough; and - The Standards and Governance Board which reviews the corporate governance arrangements of the Council, the annual Audit Plan and other items of key governance.
+- The Policy and Organisation Board covering all issues of Council wide policy and strategy as well as any key financial and procurement considerations; - The Community and Environment Board which covers issues associated with Council services regarding Waste, Leisure, Open Spaces, environment and health and climate change; - The Housing Board which covers issues associated with the Council's housing stock, Housing Revenue Account (HRA) financial oversight and issues with General Fund Council Housing services including Homelessness and Private Sector Housing

-• The councillors are supported by officers of the Council.
+- The Regulatory Board which reviews proposed planning applications, carries out regulatory functions of the Council as a Building Control Authority. - The councillors are supported by officers of the Council.
 The Council Senior Management Team is provided by Portsmouth City Council; the Chief Executive and Borough Treasurer are shared between the two authorities.